-I continued my studies in the Old Testament at the Toronto School of Theology, a consortium of theological colleges federated with the University of Toronto.
-There I furthered my work in the historical and philological approach to the Old Testament with work in Biblical archaeology, Ancient Near Eastern studies, and early Hebrew and Northwest Semitic epigraphy, while also studying theological approaches to Biblical interpretation, philosophical hermeneutics, and Patristic Biblical interpretation.
-I eventually wrote my thesis on E. B. Pusey, a nineteenth-century English churchman, Patristics scholar and Professor of Hebrew at Oxford, working on an unpublished series of “Lectures on Types and Prophecies of the Old Testament” in which he attempted a modern revival of a Patristic typological approach to Old Testament interpretation as a corrective to the influx of German higher criticism which he was witnessing.
+Having received his Bachelor’s degree, he continued his studies in the Old Testament at the Toronto School of Theology, a consortium of theological colleges federated with the University of Toronto.
+There he studied historical and philological approaches to the Old Testament, focusing on Biblical archaeology, Ancient Near Eastern studies, and early Hebrew and Northwest Semitic epigraphy, while also studying theological approaches to Biblical interpretation, philosophical hermeneutics, and Patristic Biblical interpretation.
+At the completion of his studies, he wrote a thesis on E. B. Pusey, a nineteenth-century English churchman, Patristics scholar and Professor of Hebrew at Oxford, examining an unpublished series of “Lectures on Types and Prophecies of the Old Testament” in which Pusey attempted a modern retrieval of a Patristic typological approach to Old Testament interpretation as a corrective to the influx of German higher criticism which he was then witnessing.

 - B.S. – Biblical Studies, Cairn University, 2004

 - M.A – Theology (Old Testament), St. Michael’s University College (University of Toronto), 2010

 - M.Th. – Orthodox Theology and Byzantine Musicology, St. John of Damascus Institute of Theology (Balamand Univeristy), 2017

 - Old Testament: History, Language, Literature and Theology

 - Ancient Near Eastern History and Literature